K Line: 2023

-Around midnight on July 26, 2023, a fire broke out on the Fremantle Highway car transporter operated by "K" Lines.
-The ship, which came from the port of Bremerhaven, Germany was on its way to the Suez Canal and, according to the Dutch coast guard, was around 27 kilometers north of the Dutch Wadden Sea island of Ameland at that time.
+Around midnight on 26 July 2023, a fire broke out on the car carrier operated by K Line.
+The ship, which came from the port of Bremerhaven, Germany, was on its way to the Suez Canal and, according to the Dutch Coast Guard, was around 27 km north of the Dutch Wadden Sea island of Ameland at that time.
 The ship had 3,783 vehicles on board, including 498 electric cars.
-The cause of the fire is unknown, according to the Coast Guard; Media reports that an electric car had started the fire.
+The cause of the fire is unknown, according to the Dutch Coast Guard; Media reports that an electric car had started the fire.

 During the extinguishing work on board, one crew member died and 16 were injured.
 The Dutch Coast Guard rescued the remaining 22 members of the crew.

-The extinguishing work was difficult because the bow is 30 meters high.
+The extinguishing work was difficult because the bow is 30 m high.
 An environmental disaster was feared if the ship would have sunk.
 After the fire had burned out, Fremantle Highway was towed into Eemshaven, Groningen (Netherlands) on 3 August.